alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 ##Meat, dairy and other animal products
 {:#meat-dairy-animal-products}

-You need a certificate to export unprocessed animal products that will be used as food, for example:
+You need a certificate to export animal products that will be used as food, for example:

 - frozen or fresh meat and fish
 - dairy products